joaofrgomes/bytecontroller/README.md

 This is my first project, and it is just an otherwise unchanged fork of the original, with added skins I crafted to match the default look of menu extras.
-I have no coding knowledge whatsoever, but a lot of graphic design experience and a keen eye for UI and UX; I hope you enjoy my work.
+I have no coding knowledge whatsoever, but a lot of graphic design experience and a keen eye for UI and UX.

+Feel free to use the included .PDF, .AI and .AFDESIGN files as templates, since it took me a while to figure out the optimal dimensions and which background colours to use in order to coax ByteController into matching the macOS default menu bar selection colours.

 The project I forked it from was one of the original contributor's first Cocoa projects, so the code can be a bit messy at places, and if you need